SEX WORK TOOLKIT

 - politely ask them to find a different place to stand

-- if you see someone in distress, don’t be afraid to ask if they are OK or call someone for help.
+- if you see someone in distress, don’t be afraid to ask if they are OK or ask if you can call someone for help.

 Everyone plays a role in supporting community safety.
 Certain types of crime such as property crime or vandalism usually occur when there are few witnesses.
 Sex workers can be a presence when no one else is around.